SamChou19815/website/packages/blog/blog/2018-08-01-website-architecture-update.md

----
-title: A Year of Change - Reflection on My Website's Architecture Update
+# A Year of Change - Reflection on My Website's Architecture Update
----

 ## Background